Ngorongoro Conservation Area

 Ngorongoro, the Birth of Life

-Don't move - Calm the racing of your heart!
-Promise the Guide not to put your foot out of the vehicle & meanwhile the geese for their part, carry on, as if alone in their world, with their dance in black and white.
+Don't move - Calm your racing heart!
+You promise the guide not to put your foot out of the vehicle and meanwhile the geese carry on, as if alone in their world, with their dance in black and white.

-Ngorongoro Crater, the second largest crater in the world (taking its diameter -16 km) is only a small part of the Ngorongoro Conservation Area, a vast & diverse region of 8,500Km ².
+Ngorongoro Crater, the second largest crater in the world (taking its diameter -16 km) is only a small part of the Ngorongoro Conservation Area, a vast and diverse region of 8,500km ².

-The Ngorongoro Conservation Area (NCA) ensures the protection of the wildlife, but unlike in the totally exclusive National Parks, settled human presence is not completely forbidden: the Maasai tribesemen whose ancient lands these are, have the right to build small villages & to follow their pastoral traditions with their limited livestock.
+The Ngorongoro Conservation Area (NCA) ensures the protection of the wildlife, but unlike the totally exclusive National Parks, settled human presence is not completely forbidden: the Maasaï tribesemen have the right to build small villages and to follow their pastoral traditions with their limited livestock.

-This unique & much-heralded feature of the NCA is a really distinguished attempt to help humans and wildlife to co-exist in harmony & mutual respect.
+This unique and much-heralded feature of the NCA is a really distinguished attempt to help humans and wildlife to co-exist in harmony and mutual respect.

-Wildlife diversity within the Crater is extraordinarily rich.
-There are more than 30 mammal species including the last few remaining black rhinoceros and the small biotopes
+Wildlife diversity within the Crater is extraordinarily rich for such a small biotope, there are more than 30 mammal species including the last few remaining black rhinoceros.

-The best season to visit is undoubtedly during the months of April and May when the Crater is covered in wild flowers & blossoming shrubs, when the wild animal population becomes very dense & the tourists more scarce!
+The best season to visit is undoubtedly during the months of April and May when the Crater is covered in wild flowers and blossoming shrubs, when the wild animal population becomes very dense and the tourists more scarce!

 Accommodations Click here

 - Empakai, an amazing extinct volcano with its lake of emerald colours, mysterious, remote...